josiassanchez1976/google-maps/README.md

 # Google Maps Search App

 This project provides a simple Flask application that searches Google Places in multiple cities for multiple keywords and displays the results on an interactive Google Map.
-Searches now rely on the Geocoding API together with Places **Nearby Search** and pagination to gather up to 60 businesses per city and keyword.
+Searches rely on the Geocoding API together with Places **Nearby Search** and pagination to gather up to 60 businesses per city and keyword.

 ## Setup